Do I Need Car Rental Insurance? What's Included and What's Not

 Practical tips

-• Photograph the car at pickup and drop-off — bodywork, existing scratches, the fuel gauge and the odometer.
+• Photograph the car at pickup and drop-off: bodywork, existing scratches, the fuel gauge and the odometer.
 Disputed damage is the single most common excess charge.

 • Decide in advance.
 Walking up to the counter with a plan is what stops you being upsold.
+If you feel pushed into cover you’ve already priced out, that pressure tactic is one of the classic car rental scams to avoid.

 When comparing rates you can check what each booking includes and see full-coverage options before you arrive, so you decide calmly.
 It also pairs with the wider ways to save on your rental.